EvanHStanton/EvanHStanton/README.md

 ### Hi there 👋

+My name is Evan and I'm a big fan of turning over stones to appreciate the universe(s) underneath!

+I've got a [blog](https://stanev.dev) where I write about topics such as neuroscience, tech, and open source software.

+I'm also active on [Fosstodon](https://fosstodon.org/@ehstanton) -- check it out!

 <!--
 **EvanHStanton/EvanHStanton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.